Rookout/docs/docs/node-setup.md

 ## Transpiling and Bundling

+### Source maps

 If your application's code is being transpiled or bundled, you must include the source maps, either in-line or as separate files.

-### Configuration for common tools

 - [**Webpack**](https://webpack.js.org/) - use either the `inline-source-map` or `source-map` values for the `devtool` option in the webpack config file ([reference](https://webpack.js.org/configuration/devtool)).
 - [**Babel**](https://babeljs.io/) - use either the `"inline"`, `"both"` or `true` values for the `sourceMaps` option in the Babel config file ([reference](https://babeljs.io/docs/en/options#sourcemaps)).